iejay/scratch-pad/prose.io/Notes.md

 This would at least be good for quick changes.

 I wonder what starts happening if I play with pull requests.
-Maybe I should mispell something heare.
+Maybe I should mispell something here.